happybono/SonataSmooth/README.md

 }
 ```

+Columns include :
+- Initial Dataset
+- Rectangular Averaging
+- Binomial Averaging (alpha‑blended)
+- Binomial Median Filtering (alpha‑blended)
+- Gaussian Filtering (alpha‑blended)
+- Savitzky–Golay Filtering (no alpha blend)

+Progress is reported 0-100 as rows are written; the bar resets to 0 when done.
+Optional auto‑open for generated file(s) is supported.

 ### 13. Excel Export Functionality
 #### How it works
 When the user selects Excel export and clicks Export, the application :

--	Reads the initial dataset and all selected smoothing parameters from the UI.
+- Reads the initial dataset and all selected parameters from the UI.
--	Applies all enabled filters (Rectangular, Binomial Average, Weighted Median, Gaussian, Savitzky-Golay) in parallel.
+- Applies all enabled filters in one pass with `ApplySmoothing` (Alpha is applied only to Avg/Med/Gauss).
--	Writes each filter result to a separate column in a new Excel worksheet.
+- Writes each filter result to its own column in a new worksheet.
--   Embeds metadata at the top of the sheet : dataset title, kernel radius, kernel width, boundary method, and polynomial / derivative (for SG).
+- Embeds metadata at the top: title, kernel radius, kernel width, boundary method, alpha (conditional), polynomial/derivative (for SG).
--	Sets musical-themed document properties (Title, Category, Author, Keywords, Subject, Comments) for the exported file.
--	Automatically generates a line chart visualizing all filter results.
+- Automatically generates a line chart across the written columns.
--	Handles large datasets by splitting across multiple columns if needed.
--	Cleans up all COM objects and forces garbage collection to prevent lingering Excel processes.
+- Cleans up all COM objects and runs GC to avoid lingering Excel processes.

-All enabled filter outputs are computed in a single ApplySmoothing pass (no per-filter recomputation), then written to the file / worksheet.
+Save behavior and progress :
+- If "Open file after save" is unchecked, a SaveFileDialog is shown.
+While it is open, the main progress bar switches to marquee mode (restored afterward).
+- If a path is chosen, SaveAs is executed.
+During SaveAs, the progress bar is simulated to 95% using a timer, then set to 100% on completion, and the workbook is closed without showing Excel.
+- If no path is chosen (or saving is skipped), Excel is shown with the unsaved workbook (`excel.Visible = true`) so the user can save manually.
+- A previously considered "open as temporary file" path is currently commented out; the active behavior is "open in Excel without saving."

-Additional details:
+Additional details :
 - Worksheet name is set to the dataset title (txtDatasetTitle.Text).
 - Line chart axes are titled "Value" (Y) and "Sequence Number" (X) for clearer interpretation.
 - Excel export opens an interactive Excel instance with the new workbook; the application does not auto‑save a .xlsx file.
 Save the workbook from Excel when ready.